|In This Issue ...

 Back to Top

-Institute for Supply Management™ (ISM) has released the much anticipated CPSM® Diagnostic Kit, Web version.
+Institute for Supply Management™ (ISM) has released the much anticipated CPSM® Diagnostic Practice Exam, Web version.
 It is designed to help candidates focus their study efforts by identifying areas of supply management that need strengthening — right from their computers.
-The Diagnostic Kit provides a sample test for the CPSM® Exam(s) with automatic scoring and correct answers, including justifications and references for further study.
-The Web-based CPSM® Diagnostic Kit more closely simulates the test-taking environment than its print equivalent and is used along with the CPSM® Study Guide.
+The Diagnostic Practice Exam provides a sample test for the CPSM® Exam(s) with automatic scoring and correct answers, including justifications and references for further study.
+The Web-based CPSM® Diagnostic Practice Exam more closely simulates the test-taking environment than its print equivalent and is used along with the CPSM® Study Guide.

 The Certified Professional in Supply Management® (CPSM®) gives supply professionals a career edge as well as an enhanced ability to see the big picture to impact their organization's supply operation.
 The CPSM® surpasses the demands of the international marketplace with multifaceted skills in areas such as supplier relationship management, commodity management, risk compliance issues and social responsibility.